Unifying Summary Statistic Selection for Approximate Bayesian Computation: Likelihood-based inference for the benchmark problem

 \section{Likelihood-based inference for the benchmark problem}

-We used the likelihood-based inference framework Stan~\citep{Carpenter2017} to draw samples from the posterior for the benchmark problem in \integratedAppendicesSwitch{\cref{sec:benchmark}}{Section~5.1 of the main text}.
+We used the likelihood-based inference framework Stan~\citep{Carpenter2017} to draw samples from the true posterior for the benchmark problem in \cref{sec:benchmark}.
 The algorithm uses the geometry of the posterior to efficiently draw samples from it.
 However, complex geometries make exploring the posterior difficult, and a change of variables can be an effective means to improve sampling.
 For the problem at hand, we made the change of variables $\phi=\tanh\theta$ such that the likelihood becomes

 and we restricted $0\leq \phi < 1$ because the posterior is symmetric and exploring one mode is sufficient.
 The posterior is thus

 where the first term is the Jacobian accounting for the change of variables.
 We obtained samples of $\theta$ by applying the inverse $\tanh$ transform and randomly reversing the sign with probability $0.5$.
 We set the target acceptance probability to $0.99$ to ensure that there are no divergent transitions which indicate numerical instabilities~\citep{Carpenter2017}.